rrovetto/Ontology-Development-Guidelines/Developing Definitions/README.md

 - "UNE ISO 1087-1,  following  ISO  1087-1 and ISO 1087-2 in which an intensional definition states the superordinate concept and the delimiting characteristics.
 This means that definitions should not start with a verb" (https://www.sciencedirect.com/science/article/pii/S1877042815056608)
 -

+### Support
-**SUPPORT (How you can help)**: If you find value in my work, please [support/donate here](https://gogetfunding.com/knowledge-organization-services-ontology-terminology-metadata-concept-analysis/).
+If you find value in my work, please [support/donate here](https://gogetfunding.com/knowledge-organization-services-ontology-terminology-metadata-concept-analysis/).
+Financial support is needed to sustain development.

 (c) 2019-2020, Robert John Rovetto.
 All rights reserved.